-Anyone who uses a stun gun or less lethal weapon to assault another may be charged with an assault.
+Anyone who uses a stun gun to assault another may be charged with an assault.
 Punishment includes one year in jail (a misdemeanor), or imprisonment for sixteen months, two years, or three years (a felony).
-If the assault is upon a peace officer or firefighter, whom the assailant knew (or should have known) was such, and if the victim was engaged in the performance of his or her duties, the assault may be punished by one year incarceration in the county jail (a misdemeanor); or two, three, or four years in prison (a felony).
+If the assault is upon a peace officer or firefighter, whom the assailant knew (or should have known) was such, and if the victim was engaged in the performance of his or her duties at the time of the assault, the crime may be punished by one year incarceration in the county jail (a misdemeanor); or two, three, or four years in prison (a felony).

 (Ca. Penal Code §244.5.)